rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch Navigation.js
 {{< /highlight >}}

 And third, implement the Navigation component.
-It uses the Link component of React Router to link the application to different URLs.
-These URLs were defined previously as routes in your constants file.
+It uses the Link component of React Router to link the application to different routes.
+These routes were defined previously in your constants file.

 In *src/components/Navigation.js* file: